 SEO Packages – Can Affordable be Effective?

-SEO can be a difficult marketing tactic to implement.
-Bad SEO will fail to deliver results and can potentially have a negative effect.
-More often than not, most cheap SEO packages will simply waste your time and money without delivering the results.
+SEO can be a difficult marketing tactic to implement for small businesses.
+It’s not always clear how long SEO will take.
+There are too many dodgy SEO providers that will take your money but fail to deliver results.
+And, more often than not, most cheap SEO packages will simply waste your time and money without delivering.
+This leaves you out of pocket and back at square one.

 This entire post should be readable in about 10 minutes by which time you should be able to identify the best SEO package for your small business.